ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 26. What are the individual components of microservices called?
 ```
-The individual components of a microservice is called a Service
+The individual components of a microservice are called a Service
 ```

 27. What is a service that writes to a database and communicates to other services?
 ```
-An API (Application Programming Interface) is a service that writes to a databade and communicates to other services.
+An API (Application Programming Interface) is a service that writes to a database and communicates to other services.
 ```

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?
 ```
-A container is the type of underlying techology to allow for microservices to become scalable and have redundancy
+A container is the type of underlying technology to allow for microservices to become scalable and have redundancy
 ```

 #### Deploying and Testing a Container Set